 Welcome from the Housemaster

-I have been at Christ’s College for more than a decade and have been involved in an interesting range of different roles.
+Having been part of Christ’s College for more than a decade, I have been involved in several roles and experiences.

 Matt Thatcher